kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 To dedicate lots of hours across a few months to a topic was not a small project, I absolutely wasn't doing this for fun.
 So why did I do it?

 1. The best way to start is to give
-If you've seen my email course on Making Twitter Friends, you know that I think a lot about human interactions.
+If you've seen my email course on <a href="http://makingtwitterfriends.com/">Making Twitter Friends</a>, you know that I think a lot about human interactions.
 I know that in order for others to pay attention to my voice, I first need to gain trust and credibility.
 These 2 things are too important to ignore for anyone just starting out.

 Because most of my work was buried with the companies I was running, I had no credibility on the Internet.
 And this was also why I decided to make this guide free for all.